wp-plugins/gwolle-gb/readme.txt

 = Updating from an old version =

 Since 0.9.9.1 Gwolle-GB uses the Shortcode API.
-Untill then the shortcode used for Gwolle-GB was [gwolle-gb].
+Make sure your Guestbook page uses [gwolle_gb] instead of the old one.
-However, using dashes in shortcodes is advised against, so make sure to update your guestbook page to use [gwolle_gb].
+Also since that release, the posts that are visible to visitors has changed.
+Make sure to check if you have everything visible that you want and nothing more.

 = Todo/coming up in future releases =